-We are casting our research net far and wide, examining two dozen countries around the world.
+We cast our research net far and wide, examining over two dozen countries around the world.

-We have critically reviewed models of state-religion relations, governance of cultural diversity and challenges of radicalisation and violence in more than two dozen individual states.
+We critically reviewed models of state-religion relations, governance of cultural diversity and challenges of radicalisation and violence in more than two dozen individual states.
 (Bangladesh, Canada, and Pakistan were not included in the project’s initial framing; our reports on these countries were added later.)
-During the second phase of our research, we have narrowed our focus to 12 of those initial countries, diving deeper into the dynamics of religiously inspired radicalisation.
+During the second phase of our research, we narrowed our focus to 12 countries, diving deeper into the dynamics of religiously inspired radicalisation.

 States in four macro-regions of Europe: